-Recently I came across two hugely inspiring ladies who both live the “Zero Waste” life and after leaning more about them I couldn’t wait to share their message with you beautiful people.
+Recently I came across two hugely inspiring ladies who both live the “Zero Waste” life and after learning more about them I couldn’t wait to share their message with you beautiful people.

 And then there is Lauren Singer -beautiful young New Yorker who documents her zero waste journey on her blog Trash Is For Tossers.